Politics and Sociology BSc (Hons) – 2024 entry

 Choose 2 Politics modules and 2 Sociology modules

-Timetables are normally available one month before the start of the semester.
+Course timetables are normally available one month before the start of the semester.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week (Monday – Friday).
 Wednesday afternoons are normally reserved for sports and cultural activities.
-Part-time classes are normally scheduled on one or two days per week, details of which can be obtained from the course administrators.
-View our Timetabling Policy (PDF).
+View our Code of practice for the scheduling of teaching and assessment (PDF).

-There may be occasions when the delivery of your teaching is supported by postgraduate research students.
+There may be occasions when the delivery of your teaching is supported by graduate teaching assistants.
 The University has a set of procedures that govern the use of postgraduate research students in this way.